lucasbaruj4/portfolio/README.md

-# Lucas Baruja
+# Lucas Baruja's Portfolio

 ## About Me
 Hello!
-I’m Lucas Baruja, a passionate student of **Engineering in Information Technology and Communications (TIE)**.
-I specialize in software engineering and enjoy working on projects that involve **frontend, backend development**, and **Android applications** using **Java**.
+I’m Lucas Baruja, a student of **Engineering in Information Technology and Communications (TIE)**.
+I have a strong interest in specializing in **software engineering**, **artificial intelligence**, and **data analytics**, with a focus on making informed **business decisions** based on that analysis.
 I’m currently building my skills and experience to make an impact in the tech world.

 ## Contact
 - **LinkedIn**: [Lucas Baruja](https://www.linkedin.com/in/lucas-baruja-581064332/)